AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 | Assets and Adobe Creative Cloud integration | [AEM to Creative Cloud folder sharing](https://docs.adobe.com/content/help/en/experience-manager-64/assets/administer/aem-cc-folder-sharing-best-practices.html) was introduced in AEM 6.2 as a way to give creative users access to assets from AEM.
 A new capability released in Creative Cloud application, Adobe Asset Link, provides a much better user experience and more powerful access to assets from AEM directly from inside Photoshop, InDesign, and Illustrator.
 Adobe will not make further enhancements to the folder sharing capability.
 While the feature is included in AEM, customers ar(e strongly advised to use the replacement. | Adobe Asset Link or desktop app.
 For more info, see [AEM Creative Cloud integration](/help/assets/aem-cc-integration-best-practices.md) article. | AEM 6.4.4.0 |

 ## Known Issues {#known-issues}

-* While installing AEM 6.4.8.1, update of [!DNL Chrome] version 83 is causing an issue in building packages.
-Use other available browsers, such as [!DNL Internet Explorer] and [!DNL Firefox], or other AEM standard package installation options to resolve the issue.
-The issue gets resolved after installing AEM 6.4.8.1.

 * If you upgrade from Experience Manager 6.4.8.2 to Experience Manager 6.5, some of the bundles might not display their status as `Active`.
 Install the latest Experience Manager 6.5 Service Pack 6 to resolve the issue.